Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

 \subsection{A Perspective from Gender Studies}

-``What is gender?'' seems to be the imperative question when contemplating the gendering of robots.
-This question, however, presupposes the idea that gender \textit{is} a concrete thing.
+``What \textit{is} gender?'' seems to be the imperative question with regards to gendered robots which presupposes the idea that gender \textit{is} a concrete thing.
 In feminist theory and the academic field of Gender Studies, the object of study is assumed to be ``gender'' (see \cite{butler1994against,lykke2010feminist}), yet the interest does not lie in identifying the essence of gender as a fixed category but rather in recognizing the transformative value of gender as a system of thought and a practice.
-Through a critical engagement with this concept, feminist theory developed a crucial inquiry into the categorization of knowledge and its relation to social practices \cite{lykke2010feminist}.
-Once gender is not anymore understood as an inherent characteristic or physical attribute of a body but instead as an organizing principle embedded in social structures, behavior, design, norms, it can be seen as a \textit{lens} that organizes human life and the knowledge about human bodies.
-Thus, assessing the effect of ``gender'' in robots through the theoretical lens of Gender Studies shifts the emphasis from gender as a fixed category to the investigation of gendering practices of robots, the undoing of the category ``gender" in robots, or the queering and critical analysis of gendered robots.
-Often the lack of critical engagement with ``gender’’ as an organizing principle in human bodies leads to a normative understanding of gender as a stable and essential category.
-It is therefore important to understand some of the historical developments of ``gender’’ as an object of study in humans to appreciate the pervasiveness of \textit{gendered thinking} in technology design.
-Understanding some of the debate around the sex/gender distinction, the connection of gendering as a perceptive lens with colonial Eurocentric roots, as well as the interconnectedness of gender and technology are a few insights into how feminist theory and the Gender Studies scholarship engages with the study of the \textit{gendering process}.
+Once gender is not anymore understood as an inherent characteristic or physical attribute of a body but instead as an organizing principle embedded in social structures, behavior, design, and norms, it can be seen as a \textit{lens} that organizes human life and the knowledge about human bodies.
+Thus, assessing the effect of ``gender'' in robots through the theoretical lens of Gender Studies shifts the emphasis from gender as a fixed property of robot bodies to the investigation of gendering practices of robot development and testing.